royyoung388/CardGame/src/README.txt

 Then every player should follow the prompt to do actions.
 After every round, the game will judge if the game is end.
 Every player can also choose to end the game.

+# Problem
+In shell, the Unicode Character can't show properly.
+So the suit of card printed is only string.